isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-04-01-post-going-places-the-place-poetry-of-singapore.md

 What “Going Places” does hope to ultimately achieve is to provide Singaporeans with an alternate perspective of the places that are already familiar to them.
 Take the Merlion for example; while it may not have “organically” morphed into a legitimate national icon, it still has had a lasting influence on the sense of history and national identity of Singaporeans.
 The exhibition features a number of Merlion poems that reflect the connection (or lack thereof) that Singaporeans may feel toward this somewhat kitschy icon.

-<i>But this lion of the sea <br>Salt-maned, scaly, wondrous of tail, <br>Touched with power, insistent <br>On this brief promontory... <br>Puzzles.</i>
+But this lion of the sea <br>Salt-maned, scaly, wondrous of tail, <br>Touched with power, insistent <br>On this brief promontory... <br>Puzzles.

-<div style="text-align: right"> "<i>Ulysses By The Merlion</i>", Edwin Thumboo</div>
+<div style="text-align: right"> "Ulysses By The Merlion", Edwin Thumboo</div>

-<i>I am the scion of a wealthy race. <br>I wear the silver armour of my moneyed people.</i>
+I am the scion of a wealthy race. <br>I wear the silver armour of my moneyed people.

-<div style="text-align: right"> "<i>The Merlion To Ulysses</i>", Lee Tzu Pheng</div>
+<div style="text-align: right"> "The Merlion To Ulysses", Lee Tzu Pheng</div>

 All the poems featured in the exhibition are accompanied by the voice recordings of the poets reading their work(s) and recounting the occasional inside-story behind the poem.
 While the memories may be specific to the poets themselves, the ideas and histories of the places that they mention undeniably form a part of who we are as Singaporeans whether we choose to accept it or not.
-Places such as Chinatown, with its contrasts between new and old, “authentic” and “artificial”, form a part of our multifarious <i>“rojak culture”</i> as described by Terence Heng.
+Places such as Chinatown, with its contrasts between new and old, “authentic” and “artificial”, form a part of our multifarious “<i>rojak</i> culture” as described by Terence Heng.

 Old images and videos of Singapore provided by the National Archives Singapore (NAS) are showcased alongside the poems, providing audiences with a more immersive and meaningful experience of the exhibition.